eslint/eslint/docs/rules/no-mixed-operators.md

 This rule has 2 options.

 * `groups` (`string[][]`) - specifies operator groups to be checked.
 The `groups` option is a list of groups, and a group is a list of binary operators.
 Default operator groups are defined as arithmetic, bitwise, comparison, logical, and relational operators.
+Note: Ternary operator(?:) can be part of any group and by default is allowed to be mixed with other operators.

 * `allowSamePrecedence` (`boolean`) - specifies whether to allow mixed operators if they are of equal precedence.
 Default is `true`.

 ### groups